AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 15. (For Security audit page feature) Remote syslog index 9 is used for the CoPilot > Security audit page.
 Ensure the controller is configured to specify CoPilot as the loghost server.

+    **Note:** In Controller 6.8, the CoPilot Security Group Management feature (in Controller > Settings > CoPilot > CoPilot Security Group Management) is automatically enabled so this configuration is expected to be completed.
+This is only a verification step.

     a.
 Log in to Aviatrix Controller.

     b.
 Go to Settings -> Logging -> Remote Syslog.